 - 1. RECOMMENDED Fill out the "Clark County 4-H Member Portfolio".
-This will serve as a permanent record throughout the 4-Her's career, showing ALL your involvement in 4-H and community activities.
+This will serve as a permanent record throughout the 4-Her's career, showing ALL of your involvement in 4-H and community activities.
 This record REALLY helps when you are older and filling out college applications and scholarships! - 2.
-REQUIRED EVERY YEAR Complete the "4-H Experience Checklist".
-This is required for any recognition for the year (Achievement Night). - 3.
-Fill out Livestock Records on the animals you have shown.
-A certificate will be awarded for the most Outstanding Livestock Record at 4-H Achievement Night.
+REQUIRED YEARLY-Fill out the "4-H Experience Checklist".
+All of this information you will have after completing your Member Portfolio.
+It's that EASY!
+This is what is required for any recognition at Achievement Night. - 3.
+Submit the above records to your 4-H Leader, the date to be announced each year.
+Applications must be signed by the 4-H'er, parent/guardian, and 4-H Leader before being turned in to the Extension Office.